dtriska/3310Assignment1/Java/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory containing the Java source files (`Prog1.java`).
 3. Compile the Java files using the `javac` command:
+4. Example: javac Prog1.java Graph.java Point.java Edge.java

 ### Execution

-1. After successful compilation, run the program using the `java` command followed by the name of the main class (`Prog1`):
+1. After successful compilation, run the program using the `java` command followed by the name of the main class (`Prog1`) along with the classpath:
+2. Example: java -classpath .
+Prog1 input_file.txt

 Replace `input_file.txt` with the path to your input file containing graph data.
 Though an example 'input_file.txt' is included.